wackernagels/unalive-frequency-tracker/README.md

 All of our webscraping scripts will be in the scraping-scripts directory.
 We have one Jupyter Notebook script for each of 'unalive', 'kill', 'murder', and 'suicide', and each of these will generate a CSV file with post metadata from December 31 2018 to January 1 2025.

 ## Preprocessing
 This happens in the data-preprocess.ipynb file!
 It will remove, clean and reorganize our data into a more accessible format.
+You will need to have the raw data first for the script to work.

 ## Graphing
 This happens in vis.py.
-Just run the script to see the visual!
+Make sure you have the processed data, then run the script to see the visual!

 # FAQs
 ### Where are the datasets?